 - An initial consultation with Dr. Vermesh or Dr. Toloubeydokhti

 - One to two weeks of birth control pills

 - Nine to 10 days of hormone injections to stimulate the ovaries

 Egg retrieval is a short, outpatient procedure which usually takes 15 to 20 minutes and is performed under sedation.
 We will flash freeze your eggs the same day as retrieval to preserve their viability until you are ready to use them.

 Using Frozen Eggs

 When you are ready to use your frozen eggs, our team can thaw and fertilize them in our lab.
 In most cases, we recommend using intracytoplasmic sperm injection (ICSI) to increase the success rates of fertilization.
-Once your eggs are fertilized, we can implant them into you or a gestational carrier’s uterus.
+Once your eggs are fertilized, we can implant them into your, your partner's, or a gestational carrier’s uterus.

 With egg freezing at the Center for Fertility and Gynecology, you can take charge of your own path to parenthood and preserve your fertility for the future.

-Studies indicate that about 90 percent of oocytes survive vitrification and thawing and that the fertilization rate is about 71 percent.
+Studies indicate that about 90 percent of oocytes survive vitrification and thawing and that the fertilization rate is about 71 percent for women whose eggs were retrieved when they were under 30.
 However, the implantation rate varies, depending on your age at the time of freezing.
 The success rate is tied to how old you are when you freeze your eggs, not your age at implantation.

 Take Control of Your Fertility